How to spot fake Hunter Boots

 Why You Should NOT Buy Fake Hunter Boots

-• The quality of the boots is often nowhere near the high standard of the genuine boots.
+• The quality of the boots is often nowhere near the high standard of genuine boots.
 The rubber is very thin and the boots are not well constructed.
 Expect counterfeit Hunter boots to last a very short time before they rip and start falling apart.
-Owners of fake boots have also reported that they have a very uncomfortable insole that provides next to no cushioning and moves about in the boots
+Owners of fake boots have also reported that they have a very uncomfortable insole that provides next to no cushioning and moves about in the boots.

 • Fake boots don’t look good.
 People primarily buy Hunter Boots because they look good.
 Fake boots do not look good, they look cheap and nasty.
-Even from a distance it is easy to see the colour of the boots look washed out and faded
+Even from a distance, it is easy to see the colour of the boots look washed out and faded.

 Final Thoughts